hadronized/hop.nvim/README.md

 ![](https://phaazon.net/media/uploads/hop_char2_mode.gif)

+Note that it’s possible to _fallback to 1-char mode_ if you hit a special key as second key.
+This key can be controlled via the user configuration. `:h hop-config-char2_fallback_key`.

 ## Pattern mode (`:HopPattern`)

 Akin to `/`, this mode prompts you for a pattern (regex) to search.
 Occurrences will be highlighted, allowing you to